Enterprise AI | | 23 min read

 7. Measure ROI and Employee Experience

 HR AI should be measured like any other process transformation effort.
-Metrics should include support response time, case resolution time, case deflection, onboarding completion, time-to-productivity, recruiting cycle time, HR time saved, employee satisfaction, manager satisfaction, policy answer accuracy, escalation rate, human override rate, and training completion.
+Metrics should include support response time, case resolution time, case deflection, onboarding completion, time to productivity, recruiting cycle time, HR time saved, employee satisfaction, manager satisfaction, policy answer accuracy, escalation rate, human override rate, and training completion.

 The best HR AI programs measure both efficiency and trust.